-Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Note: The following instructions use the PGDATA and PGLOG environment variables.
+See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I on PGLOG.

-In this example the user joe will log into the Postgres database unsuccessfully:
+In this example the user "joe" will log in to the Postgres database unsuccessfully: